logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 seems like it's on a whole nother level.
 It's not stressful as studying for exams, but the way you learn and study your materials is changed.

 You have to look for resources to learn from.
-I try to listen to podcasts, articles, and my friends to learn new information.
-Because you're not getting the material from your professors who are explaining it to you, it's up to you to make sure that you test yourself and do your things right.
+I try to listen to podcasts, read articles, and talk to my friends to learn new information.
+Because you're not getting the material from your professors who are explaining it to you, it's up to you to make sure that you challenge yourself.

 Know that you'll have to learn and experiment with different technology for the rest of your life.
 It sounds like it's a lot of work and tiring but it shouldn't